thebkv/bkv/Deuteronomy_01.md

-# Deuteronomy 1 — BKV Study (The Failure at the Decision Point)
+# Deuteronomy 1 — BKV Study (The Failure at the Threshold of Faith)

 **Deuteronomy 1** initiates Moses' final, critical discourse.
 It functions as a powerful BKV summary, reviewing the tragic failure of the **First Generation** of the soul to claim its spiritual inheritance—a pattern we must avoid.